sharmapn/sharmapn.github.io/about.md

 In my role we are developing a prototype of a Spatial Data Sovereignty tool.
 The project involves both designing and building a state-of-the-art web architecture and interface to mask, encrypt, and notarize spatial data.
 The project has a special interest in protecting indigenous data, specifically as it relates to forest biodiversity data.
 It comes at a particularly important moment for Aotearoa New Zealand, as there has been a surge in biodiversity challenges that require diverse datasets to be integrated into analysis – often containing sensitive and indigenous knowledge.

-I have worked as a University Lecturer for two and a half years.
-I also have more than six years application development commercial work experience in the public and private sector.
+One paragrapgh of you teaching background: I have worked as a University Lecturer for two and a half years.

-Teaching

-One paragrapgh of you teaching background

 I look forward to the follwoing opprtunities in an academic lecturing role.
-•	Teaching – I have taught final year and postgraduate level courses as a University Lecturer.
+-	Teaching – I have taught final year and postgraduate level courses as a University Lecturer.
+- Research -
-•	Industrial consultation – using my Industrial background, I would like to assist in carrying out real world application development for a University as well as external organisations.
+-	Industrial consultation – using my Industrial background, I would like to assist in carrying out real world application development for a University as well as external organisations.
-•	Coaching students to build real-world applications, as I previously did as a University Lecturer
+-	Coaching students to build real-world applications, as I previously did as a University Lecturer

-Research

-Talk about what you have reserached upon and your achievements

 My research is mainly in the human and social aspects of software engineering.
 I take a socio-technical perspective, considering the interaction between the social and technical aspects of software engineering.
 Some of my current research projects include:
 <ul>